mshirhaan/dsa-teaching-studio/README.md

-# DSA Teaching Studio
+# WorkPad

-A comprehensive web-based teaching tool designed for Data Structures & Algorithms instruction, combining a powerful code editor with a fully-featured drawing canvas for live teaching, screen sharing, and interactive demonstrations.
+A versatile workspace for code, notes, and canvas - perfect for development, teaching, and office work.
+Combining a powerful code editor with a fully-featured drawing canvas for live teaching, screen sharing, note-taking, and interactive demonstrations.

 ## Features